What’s the deal when ΔG is less than zero?

 5. Couple Reactions (Optional)

 If you have an endergonic reaction you want to drive, pair it with an exergonic one by adding their ΔG values.
 The combined ΔG can become negative, making the overall process feasible.
-This is how cells couple ATP hydrolysis to endergonic biosynthetic pathways.
+This is how cells couple ATP hydrolysis to endergonic biosynthetic pathways And that's really what it comes down to..

 Common Mistakes / What Most People Get Wrong